 ‘One of the principles of French interior design is that they don’t really go in for trends.
 Effortless, refined and sophisticated, combining old and new with seamless ease, French country homes are always unique to the person who lives there.'

-'What all French rooms share is a personalised mise-en-scène (staging and styling) – a harmonious assemblage of colours, materials and textures that create a relaxed, romantic look.’
+'What all French rooms share is a personalised mise-en-scène (staging and styling) – a harmonious assemblage of colors, materials and textures that create a relaxed, romantic look.’

-What are on-trend colors for French country decor?
+What colors are used in French country decor?

 What furniture is typical of French country decor?